togrupe/dlive-midi-tools/README.md

 ## Usage
 Prerequisites:
-* Windows 10
-* MacOS >= BigSur (Intel-based)
+* Windows 10 / MacOS >= BigSur
-* Python 3.11
 * dLive Firmware: 1.9x
 * Avantis Firmware: 1.30
+* Microsoft Excel or LibreOffice Calc Spreadsheet
 * Reaper (Optional)
 * Tracks Live v1.3 (Optional)
-* Microsoft Excel or LibreOffice Calc Spreadsheet
+* Python 3.11 (Optional, if you want to build the software yourself)

-To run the tool, you have two options:<br>
+To run the tool, you have two options:<br><br>
-A: Use an available download (see above) <br>
+A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4 <br>
-or<br>
 B: Build it your own from scratch, using the following steps.<br>

-1. Recommendation: Please back up your current show file, just to be on the safe side if something goes wrong.

-2. Before you run the script, please run the following command to download the required Python modules using `pip`.
+B1.
+Before you run the script, please run the following command to download the required Python modules using `pip`.
 Please make sure `pip` is installed.

 `pip install -r dependencies.txt`

-3. Run the script with the following command:
+B2.
+Run the script with the following command:

 `cd src` <br>
 `python3 Main.py`

-4. (Optional) If you want to make a binary out of it, please do the following:
+B3.
+(Optional) If you want to make a binary out of it, please do the following:

-    4.1 Installation of pyinstaller
+    B3.1 Installation of pyinstaller

     `pip install pyinstaller`

-    4.2 Create a onefile binary (works for Windows and MacOS)
+    B3.2 Create a onefile binary (works for Windows and MacOS)

     `pyinstaller -y --onefile -w ./src/Main.py`

-Afterwards, the following window appears.
+4. Afterwards, the following window appears.
 This can take a couple of seconds.

 ![Gui](doc/gui.png)

+Recommendation: Please back up your current show file, just to be on the safe side if something goes wrong.

 1. Select the console: `dLive` or `Avantis`